3li7u/Git-Summary/README.md

     - Create a repo on GitHub

-    - Push Local Repository to GitHub:
+    - To push a local repository to GitHub:
     $ git remote add origin [REPO-URL]
     $ git push --set-upstream origin master

     - Note: Since this is the first time you are connecting to GitHub, you will get some kind of notification you to authenticate this connection.

-    - Fetch changes from GitHub:
-    $ git fetch origin : to see what has changed on GitHub in this repo
+    - To fetch changes from GitHub: To see what has changed on GitHub in this repo:
+    $ git fetch origin

-    - Merge our current branch (master) with GitHub branch (origin/master)
+    - To merge our current branch with remote GitHub branch:
-    $ git merge origin/master
+    $ git merge origin/[BRANCH-NAME]

-    - Fetch and Merge.
-It is used to Pull all changes from a remote repository into the branch you are working on.
+    - To Pull [fetch and merge] all changes from a remote repository into the local branch you are working on:
     $ git pull origin

-    - Push Changes to GitHub
+    - To push your changes from local repo to GitHub:
     $ git push origin

     - Branches on GitHub:

+    - To list remote branches:
-    $ git branch -r : list of remote branches
+    $ git branch -r

-    - Pull Branches:
+    - To pull Branches:
-        - you can create new branch on GitHub and use
+        - You can create new branch on GitHub and use:
-        $ git pull origin : to get it in local repo as remote branch
+        $ git pull origin : To get it local as remote branch.
-        - then you can switch to local new branch by $ git checkout [NEW-BRANCH] and work on it
+        - Then you can switch to local new branch by:
+        $ git checkout [NEW-GITHUB-BRANCH] : And work on it locally.

-    - Push a Branch to GitHub
+    - To push a local new Branch to GitHub:
-        - create a new local branch
+        - create a new local branch by:
         $ git checkout -b [BRANCH-NAME]
         - and push that to GitHub
         $ git push origin [BRANCH-NAME]
-        - now you have a pull request on your GitHub repo you can confirm it and merge it to master branch as all other branches
+        - Now you have a pull request on your GitHub repo you can confirm it and merge it with master branch

 # GitHub Pages:

-    - in your GitHub repo navigate to settings then > pages then select branch to deploy your project on GitHub pages
+    - In your GitHub repo navigate to: [settings] > [pages] then select branch to deploy your project on GitHub pages
-    - you will get the link to your project [USERNAME.github.io/YOUR-PROJECT/index.html]
+    - you will get the link to your as [USERNAME.github.io/YOUR-PROJECT/index.html]